About St. Patrick Church

 A look inside

 St. Patrick Catholic Church is one of the most beautiful buildings in historic Cairo, Illinois.
-We hope you’ll join us for a service soon!
+We hope you’ll join us for Mass or a service soon!